Rysias/cds-assignments/language-assignments/fooled-by-llm/README.md

 ## Methods and Design
 ### Data Collection
-# TODO: IMPLEMENT KAGGLE SCRIPT
 The dataset I use is the [ISOT Fake News Dataset](https://www.uvic.ca/ecs/ece/isot/assets/docs/ISOT_Fake_News_Dataset_ReadMe.pdf).
 It is a large collection of "real" news scraped from Reuters.com and fake news scraped from a wide variety of internet sources.
-Furthermore, the data is easily accessible via kaggle.com and the script [`download_data.sh`]()
+Furthermore, the data is easily accessible via kaggle.com and the script [`download_data.sh`](/data_download.sh)

 ### Cleaning News
 While the ISOT dataset is in general relatively clean, it is nevertheless an NLP dataset which necessitates more cleaning.
 The cleaning pipeline consists of both general and domain specific steps.